 4 tbsp. barley malt

-In a small saucepan, mix together water, coconut sugar, barley malt, ginger and cinnamon.
+In a small saucepan, mix together water, coconut sugar, barley malt, ginger and cinnamon (If using essential oils for your spices do not add these here).
 Heat over medium heat, stirring frequently, until sugar dissolves.
+Remove from heat.
+If using essential oils, stir these in now.
+Measure your drops in a teaspoon (just in case you get one too many!) and stir in.
+Taste to ensure you have the amount of spice you’d like – add another drop if desired.
 Let syrup cool before using in drink.
 May be stored in an airtight container in the fridge for up to 2 weeks.

 You know I love flavors and that I tend to go a little crazy when I find one I love!
 Making everything possible out of it.
 Like pumpkin, I love pumpkin (and actually this fall inherited a lot of pumpkin) so was making muffins, pies, ice cream, etc. Experimenting with all different kinds of recipes.